WalletWasabi/WabiSabi/protocol.md

 Mitigation of such attacks are beyond the scope of this protocol, as they pertain to the specific transaction structure.

+## Fees

+Mining fees per registration can be specified as a linear function of the weight units of the registration with specified precision and rounding behaviour.
+If there is no constant term (fixed per input/output fee), then this is just a conversion factor from weight units to satoshis, otherwise a pair of numbers.
+Coordination fees can also be specified as a linear function of the amount but may require a more detailed function.
+In either case the balance proofs given by clients must take the fees into account.

+If a more dynamic policy is needed the coordinator can adjust any credential request upwards by simply tweaking the attribute commitment and returning the adjustment amount as an integer along with the issued credentials.
+This can only be safely used to increase the issued credential amounts, since negative adjustments may result in credentials with negative amounts using the normal range proofs which only ensure requested values are greater or equal to zero.

 ## Interaction Diagram